achall36/RoxvilleRooster.github.io/savage_old_west.md

 permalink: /savage-old-west/
 ---

-This campaign is an attempt at reproduce a conventiaonal cinematic old west using the Savage Worlds rules.
+This is an attempt at reproduce a cinematic "old west" campaign using the _Savage Worlds Deluxe Edition_ (SWDEE) rules.
-The rules of Deadlands Reloaded and the Sixth Gun setting that focus on fantasy and horror elements are set aside.
+The setting rules of _Deadlands Reloaded_ and the _Sixth Gun_ that focus on fantasy and horror elements are set aside.
-Unless stated otherwise, we're using the rules set out in SWDEE but there is significant borrowing of the less fantasy-oriented rules from Deadlands Reloaded.
-Frontier Towns: Fort Griffin is also referenced below.
+Unless stated otherwise, we're using the rules set out in SWDEE but there is significant borrowing of the less fantasy-oriented rules from _Deadlands Reloaded_.

+References:
+* _Deadlands Reloaded Player's Guide_ (DRPG)
+* _Frontier Towns: Fort Griffin_ (FTFG)

 # Setting rules
 Consider using the following setting rules from SWDEE:
 * Blood & Guts
 * Born a Hero